 Martin Gardner was famously known for giving reply to almost all who contacted him, and keeping a close correspondence with many.
-Over the years he became friends with many who played an important role and informed his work, as he influenced theirs, this network of people is known as Martin Gardner’s Mathematical Grapevine.
+Over the years he became friends with many people who played an important role and informed his work, as he influenced theirs, this network of people is known as Martin Gardner’s Mathematical Grapevine.
 This page aims to credit some of these people, within our community.
-The list is by no means complete and will continue being added to dynamically.
+The list is by no means complete and will continue being added to over time.

 Gathering 4 Gardner (G4G) was envisioned by Thomas M Rodgers to bring together magicians, mathematicians, skeptics, philosophers, puzzle enthusiasts, and the general public, all united by a shared enthusiasm for the work of Martin Gardner.

 Martin Gardner’s influence was so broad that a large percentage of his fans had only infrequent contact with each other.
 Tom Rodgers conceived the idea of hosting a weekend gathering in honor of Gardner to bring some of these people together.

 In 2012, Tom Rodgers passed away just after the G4G10 conference.
 His dedication to Gathering 4 Gardner and promoting Martin Gardner’s legacy will be greatly missed.

 Mark Setteducati co-founded the Gathering 4 Gardner with Rogers and Berlekamp.
 He served as president of the G4G board from 2012 until passing on the responsibility to Nancy Blachman, continuing as advisory.
 He has been one of the people behind the Magic of the G4Gn meetings and a constant attendee.

 Elwyn Berlekamp promoted the idea of the Gathering 4 Gardner, among mathematicians being a regular Gathering 4 Gardner attendant, even through video in his impossibility of attendance, until his passing on April 9, 2019.
 His kind and inviting and ever critical spirit has been missed since his passing.